-We have enjoyed a busy and eventful week at South Somerset District Council’s Community Heritage Access Centre, (CHAC) near Yeovil, Somerset.
+Another busy, energetic and exciting week at South Somerset District Council’s Community Heritage Access Centre, near Yeovil.

 Our new exhibition on the ‘Early Years of Westland’ is now in place in The Town House, Union Street, Yeovil and we have just received an exciting donation of gloves.